Pantothenate Kinase-Associated Neurodegeneration

 Individuals with classical PKAN are more likely to have specific eye problems.
 Approximately two-thirds of these patients will have retinal degeneration.
 This is a progressive degeneration of the nerve-rich membrane lining the eyes (retina), resulting in tunnel vision, night blindness, and loss of peripheral vision.
 Loss of this peripheral vision may contribute to the more frequent falls and gait disturbances in the early stages.
 [For more information on this retinopathy (retinitis pigmentosa), choose "retinitis pigmentosa" as your search term in the Rare Disease Database].
 Optic atrophy, a vision impairment caused by gradual degeneration of the nerves of the eyes, is only found in three percent of patients.

 The atypical form of PKAN usually occurs after the age of ten years and progresses more slowly.
 The average age for developing symptoms is 13 years.
 Loss of independent ambulation (walking) often occurs 15 to 40 years after the initial development of symptoms.
 The initial presenting symptoms usually involve speech.
-Common speech problems are repetition of words or phrases (palilalia), rapid speech (tachylalia), and poor articulation/slurring (dysarthria).
+Common speech problems are repetition of words or phrases (palilalia), rapid speech (tachylalia), and dysarthria.
 Psychiatric symptoms are more commonly observed and include impulsive behavior, violent outbursts, depression, or a tendency to rapid mood swings.
 While the movement disorder is a very common feature, it usually develops later.
 In general, atypical disease is less severe and more slowly progressive than early-onset PKAN.

-Seitelberger disease, also known as infantile neuroaxonal dystrophy (INAD), is an extremely rare inherited degenerative disorder of the nervous system characterized by abnormalities of nerve endings (axons) within the brain and spinal cord (central nervous system) and outside the central nervous system (peripheral nerves).
+Infantile neuroaxonal dystrophy (INAD), also known as Seitelberger disease, is an extremely rare inherited degenerative disorder of the nervous system characterized by abnormalities of nerve endings (axons) within the brain and spinal cord (central nervous system) and outside the central nervous system (peripheral nerves).
 In most cases, infants and children with Seitelberger disease appear to develop normally until approximately 14 to 18 months of age, when they may begin to experience progressively increased difficulties in walking.
 In other cases, symptoms may begin at approximately six to eight months of age, at which time infants may experience delays or an arrest in the acquisition of skills requiring the coordination of mental and physical activities (delayed psychomotor development).
 Affected infants and children may then begin to lose previously acquired skills (psychomotor regression) including sitting and standing and may demonstrate progressive neuromuscular impairment characterized by generalized muscle weakness, severely diminished muscle tone (hypotonia), abnormally exaggerated reflex responses (hyperreflexia), and/or unusually weak, depressed, or absent reflexes.
 In some cases, as the disorder progresses, affected children may also experience involuntary movements of the face and hands, sudden involuntary muscle spasms (spasticity) of the lower arms and legs (limbs), and progressive paralysis of the legs and lower part of the body (paraplegia).
 Progressive mental retardation occurs in association with gradual motor impairment.
 In most cases, Seitelberger disease is inherited as an autosomal recessive trait.
 (For more information on this disorder, choose "Seitelberger" as your search term in the Rare Disease Database.)

 Parkinson disease is a slowly progressive neurologic condition characterized by involuntary trembling (tremor), muscular stiffness or inflexibility (rigidity), slowness of movement and difficulty carrying out voluntary movements.
 Degenerative changes occur in areas deep within the brain (substantia nigra and other pigmented regions of the brain), causing a decrease in dopamine levels in the brain.
 Dopamine is a neurotransmitter, which is a chemical that sends a signal in the brain.
 Parkinsonian symptoms can also develop secondary to hydrocephalus (a condition in which the head is enlarged and areas of the brain accumulate excessive fluids, resulting in an increase in pressure on the brain), head trauma, inflammation of the brain (encephalitis), obstructions (infarcts) or tumors deep within the cerebral hemispheres and the upper brain stem (basal ganglia), or exposure to certain drugs and toxins.
 Parkinson's disease is slowly progressive and may not become incapacitating for many years.
 (For more information on this disorder, choose "Parkinson's" as your search term in the Rare Disease Database.)